Blockchain in Healthcare: An Executive’s Guide for 2024

 According to Healthcare Weekly, 40% of healthcare executives see blockchain technology as one of the top 5 priorities in the industry.

-Here is how the healthcare industry can benefit from blockchain.
+Here is how the healthcare industry can benefit from the blockchain.

 There are lots of challenges to overcome in pharma.
 For example, in our previous article about the advantages of AI in pharma, we showed that the industry is struggling to keep up to date due to its legacy systems holding it back.